Mynkskhr/diehlmetering/docs/source/thinkwerke-framework.rst

 A unified execution model that turns NIS2, CRA, and ISO 27001 into an operational, repeatable, and business-aligned capability for Diehl Metering.

-**One framework.
+**One Solution.
 One execution plan.
 Continuous evidence across products, platforms, and countries.**

 .. mermaid::